View PA-09 in a larger map

 The 9th district is steeped in American history.
 The Whiskey Rebellion of 1794 had its epicenter in Berlin, Somerset County.
 The rebellion marked the first confrontation between the newly formed federal government and its citizens.
 Albert Gallatin of Fayette County played an important role in the rebellion speaking out against President George Washington and the government.

-Shanksville in Somerset County will be the site of the Flight 93 National Memorial.
-The Memorial, which is scheduled to open on the 10th anniversary of the September 11 attacks, will pay tribute to the brave passengers and crew who fought their terrorist hijackers and prevented an attack against Washington, DC.
+Shanksville in Somerset County is the site of the Flight 93 National Memorial.
+The Memorial, which opened on the 10th anniversary of the September 11 attacks, pays tribute to the brave passengers and crew who fought their terrorist hijackers and prevented an attack against Washington, DC.

 Fayette County is home to Fort Necessity, were the opening action of the French and Indian War occured.
 Here, in 1754, a young Colonel George Washington fought French and American Indian forces in an effort to win British control over western Pennsylvania.
 The route taken by George Washington and British General Edward Braddock in their attempt to wrest Ft.
 Duquesne (now known as Pittsburgh) from French control is now known as Route 40, the “National Road.”

 Visitors to the 9th district can also visit Indiana, PA which is the hometown to Hollywood great Jimmy Stewart.
 Indiana County is also known as the “Christmas Tree Capital of the World.”
 Additionally, visitors can enjoy the beautiful surroundings of the Nemacolin Woodlands Resort in Farmington, near Uniontown, the native home of General George Marshall.
 To the east, in Bedford County, visitors can relax and follow the footsteps of Presidents and Supreme Court Justices at the historic Bedford Springs Resort, which once served as a summer White House to President James Buchanan.